mchmarny/stackdriver-notification-handler/README.md

 ## Why

-Stackdriver alerting policies can capture many interesting events in GCP that currently do not have established event triggers.
+Stackdriver alerting policies can capture many interesting GCP events that are currently not available established event triggers in GCF.

 Stackdriver has also a limit of 16 notification channels that can be used for incident notifications.
-To rather than creating individual WebHooks for each type alert you need, his service allows you to create a single WebHook and route all policy created notifications to a PubSub topic so you can create any number of Stackdriver policies that will trigger unlimited number of alerts.
+To rather than creating individual WebHooks for each alert type, this service allows you to create a single WebHook and route all policy created notifications to a PubSub topic so you can create any number of Stackdriver policies that will trigger unlimited number of alerts.

 ## Notifications